Austro-Italian ironclad arms race: Naval warfare between Austria and Italy

 At the onset of the war, Italy appeared to have a far stronger navy than Austria did, in large part to the massive ironclad program Cavour and Persano engaged in shortly after the unification of Italy.
-While the Regia Marina possessed far more ironclads than the Imperial Austrian Navy, Italian Minister of the Navy, Diego Angiolette, realized Italy's naval strength lay primarily on paper only.
+While the Regia Marina possessed far more ironclads than the Imperial Austrian Navy, Italian Minister of the Navy, Diego Angioletti, realized Italy's naval strength lay primarily on paper only.
 In June 1866, the Regia Marina was in a state of disarray after years of unstable Italian governments, and consistent turnover among the ranks of the navy's officer corps.
 Italian sailors had received little to no training, and many warships did not have trained engineers, gunners, or officers.
-Indeed, despite Austria's multi-ethnic, multi-national Empire which had nearly torn the country apart in 1848, the multi-lingual Imperial Austrian Navy was far more united than its Italian counterpart.
+Indeed, despite Austria's multi-ethnic, multi-national empire which had nearly torn the country apart in 1848, the multi-lingual Imperial Austrian Navy was far more united than its Italian counterpart.
 Regional divisions which first emerged shortly after the unification of Italy and the establishment of the Regia Marina had begun to flare up in the years shortly before the war.
 Neapolitan and Sardinian officers regularly quarreled.
 The naval traditions of Venice also strongly clashed with those of Sardinia, Sicily, and Naples.
 Many Venetian officers and sailors in Italian service viewed Sardinian, Sicilian, and Neapolitan sailors as inexperienced, leading to severe disputes between men from Venice and the rest of Italy.

 Nevertheless, Italy's ironclad advantage of 12 to 7, led to great expectations.
 Nino Bixio, who had previously opposed the concept of ironclads only to enthusiastically endorse their acquisition by the Kingdom of Italy following the Battle of Hampton Roads, described the Regia Marina as "Incontestably superior" to the Imperial Austrian Navy.
 These sentiments were shared by the Italian public, the Chamber of Deputies, and the Regia Marina itself.
 A quick victory over the Imperial Austrian Navy was expected, to be followed by Italian naval dominance over both the Mediterranean and Adriatic Seas.